This week Bitcoin.com chatted with Manfred Karrer, the founder of the decentralized cryptocurrency exchange Bitsquare.

 Bitcoin.com (BC): How has development been going with Bitsquare?

 Manfred Karrer (MK): We are very busy with a huge release including our new DAO model and the rebranding to “bisq.”
-With those big changes, we used the opportunity to add more features and improvements which we could not have added before without breaking backwards compatibility.
+With those big changes, we used the opportunity to add more features and improvements which we could not have added before without breaking backward compatibility.
 Those features include tx fee estimation, user defined security deposit, dynamic trading fee based on amount and distance to market price, and much more.
 Besides that, we got support for internationalisation and 13 translators are working on translating the app into 15 languages.

-We broke backwards compatibility for the first time since we launched the beta a year ago.
+We broke backward compatibility for the first time since we launched the beta a year ago.
 I think the coming improvements and the DAO are worth it.
 But no worry, people will still be able to run the old version in parallel with the new version that will start with a separate new network.
 We expect that the old version will fade out soon.
 We also have more developers on board.
 One is working on APIs, a feature which was heavily requested and should help us get more market makers.

 The most exciting part will be our DAO model.
 Stay tuned, we will release a white paper soon.